Netherlands Naval Aviation Service: Post-war

 The main roles of the MLD were maritime patrol, anti-submarine warfare and search and rescue.
 From 1953, with the creation of NATO, the MLD received substantial aid from the US, including 12 Lockheed PV-2 Harpoon, Lockheed P2V Neptune, Grumman TBF Avenger and 43 Grumman S-2 Tracker (1955–1974) aircraft.

 320 and 321 Squadrons were stationed at NAS Valkenburg and was known as the group aircraft.
-Helicopters were stationed in De Kooy and on ships and were known as the group helicopters.
+Helicopters were stationed at De Kooy and on ships and were known as the group helicopters.
 860 Squadron remained in service to operate the remaining NH90 helicopters, but as part of the Defence Helicopter Command.

 In the late 1960s, the aircraft carrier was replaced in the anti-submarine role by a squadron of Westland Wasp helicopters operated from anti-submarine frigates.
 These helicopters were replaced by Westland Lynxs, and these were replaced themselves by NH90 helicopters.

 320 and 321 Squadrons operated 19 Neptunes (1961–1982) and 9 Breguet Atlantic (1969–1984), which were later replaced by 13 Lockheed P-3 Orion CUP (1982–2005).
 In the 1980s a Lockheed P-3C-II.5 Orion of the MLD was stationed at Naval Air Station Keflavik.

 In 2003, it was announced that NAS Valkenburg would close in 2006.
-All the Orions were sold to Germany (8) and Portugal (5).
+All the Orions were sold to the German Navy (8) and Portuguese Air Force (5).
 Naval squadrons 320 and 321 were disbanded.

-In 2008, the navy helicopters (Westland Lynx) and crews of naval squadrons 7 and 860 based at NAS de Kooy were transferred to the Defence Helicopter Command (DHC) as were the Dutch Air Force helicopters.
+In 2008, the navy helicopters (Westland Lynx) and crews of naval squadrons 7 and 860 based at NAS de Kooy were transferred to the Defence Helicopter Command (DHC) as were the Royal Netherlands Air Force helicopters.
 All Dutch military helicopters are now under one single command which is neither navy nor air force.
 No. 7 Squadron is to become a small training squadron, while 860 Squadron will become much larger and is designated DHC's maritime squadron with a large navy component.
 NAS de Kooy was renamed Maritime Airstation de Kooy.